functorz-tech/momen_doc/actions/actionflow/db-trigger.md

 3. **Data Imports May Trigger Multiple Events**

-If a "On data insert" trigger is set on a table and data is imported, each imported record will trigger the flow separately.
+If an "On data insert" trigger is set on a table and data is imported, each imported record will trigger the flow separately.